Panda Express: History

 On the ABC News TV program Nightline, April 18, 2011, there was a feature segment on Panda Express and its success.
 The segment described how Andrew Cherng encourages his workers and management to go through self-help programs emphasizing Landmark Education.

 In 2011, a suit was filed by the Equal Employment Opportunity Commission against Panda Express because it was reportedly treating its Hispanic employees differently than Asian employees.
 In June 2013, it was announced that the restaurant chain will pay $150,000 to settle another EEOC action on behalf of at least three female teenagers who were allegedly sexually harassed between 2007 and 2009 by one male kitchen supervisor in Kauai, Hawaii.
 In addition to the fines, Panda Express revised its policies and was required to provide anti-discrimination and sexual harassment training for employees.

-Later that year, Panda Express opened its first location in the western Pacific by opening a location in the American territory of Guam.
+Later that year, Panda Express opened its first location in the western Pacific, opening a location in Guam.
 The first location in the state of Alaska was later opened in December 2015.

 As of 2017, the Panda Restaurant Group had annual sales of over $3 billion and close to 39,000 employees.
 The Cherngs also opened Panda Innovation Kitchen in Pasadena with their daughter, Andrea Cherng, overlooking a majority of the restaurant's business.
 The idea for Panda Innovation Kitchen is to experiment with new flavours and ingredients to come up with new menu items.
-In addition, they also opened a tea bar to introduce Taiwanese drinks such as boba milk tea and new drinks like the Fortune Cookie Shake.

-In December 2017, Panda Express had opened the chain's 2,000th location, which is located in New York City near Columbia University.
+In addition, they also opened a tea bar to introduce Taiwanese drinks such as boba milk tea and new drinks like the Fortune Cookie Shake.In December 2017, Panda Express had opened the chain's 2,000th location, which is located in New York City near Columbia University.

-In February of 2022, Panda Restaurant Group filed a U.S. trademark application for the name PANDAVERSE for “downloadable virtual goods, namely, food items and beverages for use in virtual worlds" and "virtual food and beverage products.”
+In February of 2022, Panda Restaurant Group filed a U.S. trademark application for the name PANDAVERSE for "downloadable virtual goods, namely, food items and beverages for use in virtual worlds" and "virtual food and beverage products."
 The filing marked an intention to expand the Panda Express brand into the Metaverse.

+In March 2022, Panda Express committed to transitioning to 100% cage-free eggs, responding to pressure from animal welfare groups.